Chu-Te-Ethan-Chen/C/infixtopostfix/README.md

 * You may imlement the following functions:postfix, eval, getToken

 `Description`:
-step1.read infix.txt and put data into infix[]
+step1. read infix.txt and put data into infix[]
-step2.change plus and minus into p and n
+step2. change plus and minus into p and n
-step3.infix to postfix
+step3. infix to postfix
-step4.calculate postfix
+step4. calculate postfix
-step5.write the anwser into postfix.txt
+step5. write the anwser into postfix.txt